plotly/Yun-Messenger/README.md

     root@Arduino:~# python example.py
     Handler 1!
 Hey subscriber_1!
     Handler 2!
 Hey subscriber_2!
+    Handler 1!
+Here is another message with mixed types:
+    float: 1.55332
+    int: 1
     ```

     And that's it!
 You've successfully communicated a message between your Yún and a Python program on your Linino.